JFA17SCM04K/MarsRover/README.md

 1. Rover Turning: Rover turning tells the current direction of the Rover.
 This is determined in the code using the 'direction' array. direction = ['N','E','S','W'].
+   Now,
-   Now, if the Rover is asked to move 'l'- the 'direction' array needs to be traversed in the left direction.
+   For Rover to move 'l'- the 'direction' array needs to be traversed in the left direction.

    For Rover to move 'r'- the 'direction' array needs to be traversed in the right direction.

    For Rover to move 'f'- the 'direction' of ROver remains the same as the current direction.

    For Rover to move 'b' - the direction gets toggled from N to S and vice-versa.

 2. Rover Moving: Now, when the direction of motion of Rover has been decided ROver just needs to make a step forward.

    If the direction of motion is N: the y-coordinate increases by 1.

    If the direction of motion is S: the y-coordinate decreases by 1.

    If the direction of motion is E: the x-coordinate increases by 1.

    If the direction of motion is W: the x-coordinate decreases by 1.

 And before moving Rover, it is checked whether or not Rover is walking into an Obstacle.
 If the obstacle is encountered, an alert  message is sent.